dariocharles/gym_project/README.md

 * The footer icons where giving me trouble.
 I began working with mx-5, but this created a format in the mobile size that didn't work well.
 I wanted to give the mobile version mx-4, but after a while of working on this I didn't manage to figure out how to set a different margin for different screen sizes.
 I decided to move on make it super simple by giving the icons a mx-4 for all screen sizes.

 * The webpages have a x overflow control, I am not sure.
 That is something I would continue working on.
 I used overflow-x: hidden; to prevent this from happening.
+The alert the contact address and the home welcome banner.
+They were all fixed by adding a container class was fixed by adding a container class.